 Mar 10, 2026

-CBP's Forced Labor Shipment Detentions Are Up, But Accuracy Is Down - Is AI To Blame?
+CBP's Accuracy Rate of Shipment Detentions is Down - Is AI To Blame?

+CBP's detention accuracy rate has dropped significantly year over year, from 87% in FY2025 to just 40% in FY2026.
 Recently, CBP has touted the use of AI-generated supply chain databases that try to infer connections between companies by mining publicly available trade statistics.
-Could the reliance on AI-driven supply chain data be the reason why successful detentions have fallen over 70% in just a few months?
+Could the reliance on AI-driven supply chain data be the reason why successful detentions have fallen so drastically in just a few months?

 AI-generated data has been promoted as a quick and easy solution for supply chain mapping.
 But these shortcut solutions can often be inaccurate.
 That’s because the AI-generated relationships are full of false positives: between 80-90% of commercial relationships asserted by AI are based on outdated, incomplete, and totally irrelevant data.
 Due to the “rebuttable presumption” essential to the U.S. forced labor ban, U.S. Customs and Border Protection does not have to justify the accuracy of the intel used to justify the detentions and seizures they make; the onus is on the importers facing the detention to provide clear and convincing evidence of a complete chain of custody to demonstrate that forced labor was not present in the manufacturing of the detained goods.

-This Changes Everything: Presenting CBP With Verifiable Data Significantly Increases Your Chance of Getting Shipments Released
+Presenting CBP With Verifiable Data Increases Likelihood of Getting Shipments Released

 Don't Waste Your Time with False Positives Generated by AI

 Every false positive triggers an internal investigation that can take weeks or months to prepare a defense to CBP - but with the 30 day window allotted to respond in the event of a detention, this is time your business can't afford.
-Investing in supply chain mapping that relies on authentic, verifiable and supplier-attested data will prepare your company to respond to CBP's increase in shipment detentions in 2026 and leave your business with a higher likelihood of successfully rebutting the presumption of forced labor to get your shipment released.
+Investing in supply chain mapping that relies on authentic, verifiable and supplier-attested data will prepare your company to respond to CBP detentions in 2026.

 Companies can map their supply chains with authentic tier-n data in a matter of days.
-Ensure your business is prepared for the increase in shipment detentions in 2026.
+Ensure your business is prepared.
 To learn more about how Sourcemap can help your business collect accurate supply chain data that is admissible to customs, reach out to our team of experts.

 Next Steps